trivero04/PersonalWebsite/README.md

 ## Overview

-This is the personal portfolio website for Joel Martinez.
+This is the personal portfolio website for Tzetzaith Rivero.
 The website is created using HTML, and it showcases Joel's background, skills, experiences, and projects.

 ## Features

-- **About Me Section**: Offers insight into Joel's educational background, skills, languages spoken, experiences, and various roles and contributions in projects and communities.
+- **About Me Section**: Offers insight into Tzetzaith's educational background, skills, languages spoken, experiences, and various roles and contributions in projects and communities.
 - **Features Section**: Highlights key aspects such as Technical Proficiency, Project Exploration, and Leadership & Engagement.
 - **Interactive Scroll and Navigation**: Smooth scroll and easy navigation throughout the webpage for a seamless user experience.